Audiovisual Speech Synthesis using Tacotron2: Introduction

-In this work, we represent the space of facial motion using generic blendshapes.
-The benefit of using such a facial representation is twofold: 1) It provides a semantic meaning of the facial controls, i.e., the blendshape coefficients, which makes them easy to analyze and post-process for further improvements.
-2) The blendshape coefficients can be applied to a variety of fictional and human-like face models.
+We represent the space of facial motion using generic blendshapes.
+The benefits of using such a facial representation are: 1) The controls have semantic meaning which makes analyzing and post-\\processing them for further improvements easy.
+2) The blendshape coefficients are independent of the face model and can be applied to a variety of fictional and human-like characters.

-Synthesizing human-like audiovisual speech is more complicated than just producing raw acoustic and visual speech.
-Modulating the synthesized speech with the corresponding prosody \cite{skerry2018towards} and facial expressions is a crucial quality factor for audiovisual speech synthesis.
-Recently, many significant breakthroughs in style modeling have been proposed in the speech synthesis realm \cite{wang2018style}.
-In this study, we are addressing the synthesis of easy-to-define styles of speech, which are emotions.
+Modulating synthesized speech with the corresponding prosody \cite{skerry2018towards} and facial expressions is a crucial for audiovisual speech synthesis.
+Recently, significant breakthroughs in style modeling have been proposed in speech synthesis \cite{wang2018style}.
+In this study, we address the synthesis of easy-to-define styles of speech, which are emotions.
 We present a supervised approach for emotion-aware audiovisual speech synthesis.
 In particular, we condition both the end-to-end and modular approaches on emotion embeddings that encode the required prosody of audiovisual emotional speech.
 The emotion embeddings are extracted from a stand alone speech emotion classifier.

-Evaluating audio-only and audiovisual speech synthesis systems is challenging, as their quality need to be assessed using human perception.
-In this paper, we evaluate the two proposed systems using various subjective tests.
-Different tests focus on different aspects of the synthesis, such as acoustic speech quality, lip movement quality, facial expression, and emotion in speech.
-We use mean opinion score (MOS) tests as well as AB tests to obtain absolute and relative scores for the two approaches.
+Evaluating audio-only and audiovisual speech synthesis systems need to be assessed using human perception.
+In this work, we evaluate the two proposed systems using subjective tests.
+The tests focus on different aspects of the synthesis, such as the quality of acoustic speech, lip movement, facial expression, and emotion in speech.
+We use mean opinion scores (MOS) tests and AB tests to obtain absolute and relative scores for the two approaches.
 We also evaluate the holistic perception of the talking face.